Timelessly Forgiving Matthew 26:75

 75And Peter remembered the word which Jesus had said, “Before a rooster crows, you will deny Me three times.”
 And he went out and wept bitterly.

+The weight of eternity fell crushingly on Peter.
 Locking eyes was that knowing, nonverbal communication between two souls that would become the basis for a gracious ministry of loving others the way Christ loved him.
-His bitter weeping was the realization that his need for Christ’s love was greater than he realized.
+His bitter weeping was the realization that his need for Christ’s love was more significant than he realized.
 Peter needed to understand that the prophet Jeremiah’s words were true of his darkened, self-protecting soul: “The heart is more deceitful than all else and is desperately sick; who can understand it?”
 (Jer.
 17:9).
 And his denial of the Lord brought him face to face with the same truth that all godly people discover about themselves, as David when confronted with the guilt of his sin against Uriah and Bathsheba:

 For I know my transgressions, and my sin is ever before me.
 Against You [Lord], You only, I have sinned and done what is evil in Your sight … Behold, You desire truth in the innermost being … (Ps.
 51:3-4, 6)